sankethkatta/recipes/appetizers/air-fryer-potatoes.md

 3. Let sit until you are ready to cook.
 4. Drain and dry the potatoes.
 5. Lightly oil and place into Air Fryer.
-6. Cook at 490°F for 18 mins.
+6. Cook at 390°F for 18 mins.
 7. Open the basket and shake every 5 minutes.
-8. Salt/Pepper the potatoes while hot and serve.
+8. Salt & Pepper the potatoes while hot and serve.